 What Is a Security Control?

-A risk control or a security control helps improve companies' cybersecurity by defending against hacking, data loss, and online threats.
-Security controls such as CIS act as a security framework for the company.
+A risk control or a security control helps improve companies' cybersecurity by defending against hacking, data loss, and online threats. act as a security framework for the company.
 This makes it easy to conduct cybersecurity risk management every once in a while.
 Risk control is a great starting point for cybersecurity.
 However, it cannot be the only way of thinking about risk as there may be some residual or inherent risk that cannot be controlled.

 Risk acceptance is when the risk exposure has been considered to be an acceptable level.
 This can be because the level of risk is highly insignificant compared to the benefit of taking on the risk.
 Ultimately risk acceptance is the final step of all risk management.
 Your business must decide if the company accepts the risk based on the expected returns and all the partial transfers or mitigations.
 If not - and the risk is unpalatable - then the only way is to avoid the risk in its entirety and simply not undertake the activity.
 An example of risk acceptance is if a snowboarder has a 20% of getting a broken bone when snowboarding.
 Still, they decide the risk of getting a broken bone is worth the reward of snowboarding.